Diagnostic and Interventional Cardiac Procedures

 It is performed to diagnose valve disease, patent foramen ovale, atrial and ventricular septal defects, tumors and presence or absence of clot in the Atrial appendage.

 To be able to tolerate the procedure you will be given sedation and your throat will be sprayed with local anaesthetic and you will usually be asked to gargle it.
+Your ability to swallow afterwards will be tested and you should not have very hot food or beverages to swallow in case of burning.

 It is important to note that you cannot drive for 24 hours following the sedation given and that you should have someone stay with you overnight.